-The City of Saint-Lambert is putting measures in place to allow you to keep informed about the municipality’s financial situation.
+The Ville de Saint-Lambert is putting measures in place to allow you to keep informed about the municipality’s financial situation.

 Four times a year—in March, June, September and December—in the spirit of openness and accountability towards its citizens, the City prepares reports on its financial statements.
 These reports are presented and explained during public city council meetings.